JuliaGraphics/Luxor.jl/docs/src/index.md

 preview
 ```

-The global variable `currentdrawing` holds a few parameters:
+The global variable `currentdrawing` of type Drawing holds a few parameters:

 ```
 julia> fieldnames(currentdrawing)